-Ashley And Mary-Kate Olsen Settle Lawsuit, Wear Black To A Friend’s Wedding
+Ashley And Mary-Kate Olsen Settle Lawsuit And Wear Black To A Friend’s Wedding

 The Olsen Sisters Step Up To Defend The Row’s Good Name

-In 2015, Shahista Lalani initiated the lawsuit against Mary-Kate and Ashley Olsen, as owners of The Row, for failing to provide weekly pay or academic credit for the 50-hour work weeks she put in as a part of her training program, via New York’s Parsons School of Design, as reported by the Sydney Morning Herald.
+In 2015, Shahista Lalani initiated the lawsuit against Mary-Kate and Ashley Olsen, as owners of The Row, for failing to provide weekly pay or academic credit for the 50 hour work weeks she put in as a part of her training program, via New York’s Parsons School of Design, as reported by The Sydney Morning Herald.
 In court documents, Lalani asserts that she performed much of the same work as The Row’s full time employees, which included photocopying and sewing, but also consisted of more physically demanding activities.

 Among the latter duties Shahista performed at the Olsen’s business, the plaintiff stated that she had been required to carry around “50 pounds [23 kilograms] worth of trench coats” and “sweating to death” in 30 to 40 degree temperatures.